Get a Horse!

-It is the first original Mickey Mouse theatrical animated short since Runaway Brain (1995), and the first appearance of Oswald the Lucky Rabbit in a Disney animated production in 75 years.
+It is the first original Mickey Mouse theatrical animated short since Runaway Brain in 1995, and the first appearance of Oswald the Lucky Rabbit in a Disney animated production in 85 years, albeit for a split second cameo.
+The short was nominated for Best Animated Short Film at the 86th Academy Awards.

 Plot

 Mickey Mouse walks from his house and spots Horace Horsecollar pulling a hay wagon with all his friends playing music.
-He hops on the wagon and helps up Minnie Mouse and Clarabelle Cow onto the wagon.
-Just then, Peg-Leg Pete shows up in his jalopy as his horn bellows in a high-pitched voice, "Make way for the future!".
-Pete spots Minnie and gives her a flirty gaze, only for Mickey to put Clarabelle in the gaze in Minnie's place, much to Pete's disgust and horror.
-Angry at being pranked, Pete kidnaps Minnie and rams his car into the wagon, sending Mickey and Horace flying toward the screen.
-Seeing Mickey and Horace bounce off the fabric, Pete hurls them even harder into the screen until they burst from their two-dimensional, black and white world to the three-dimensional, modern movie theater in full color.
-As Pete taunts Mickey from inside the screen and closes the hole in the screen, Mickey tries to get back into his world, pulling back the curtains to reveal a wider screen.
+He hops on and helps Minnie Mouse and Clarabelle Cow onto the wagon.
+Just then, Peg-Leg Pete shows up in his jalopy, spots Minnie, and gives her a flirty gaze, only for Mickey to put Clarabelle in Minnie's place.
+Angry at being pranked, Pete kidnaps Minnie and rams his car into the wagon, sending Mickey and Horace flying toward the screen and causing them to burst from their two-dimensional, black-and-white world to the three-dimensional, modern movie theater in full color.

-Horace then walks onto the stage wearing a Captain America T-shirt and sunglasses, as well as carrying items such as an iPhone, a box of Milk Duds, a soft drink, and a tub of popcorn.
-Mickey decides to use Horace as a mock biplane to fly around the theater and fire at Pete with the Milk Duds.
-When they crash-land onto the stage, Mickey immediately sees and finds the iPhone Horace brought onto the stage, so he calls Pete on his candlestick phone and Horace sprays foam from a fire extinguisher into the stolen phone and out from Pete's phone after he answers it.
+As Mickey tries to return to his world, Horace walks onto the stage carrying items, such as an iPhone and a box of Milk Duds.
+Mickey uses Horace as a mock biplane to fly around the theater and fire at Pete with the Milk Duds like bullets.
+When they crash-land onto the stage, Mickey sees the iPhone and uses it to call Pete on his candlestick phone, and Horace sprays foam from a fire extinguisher into the phone and out of Pete's after he answers it.

-Pete's car then lands in a frozen lake and the screen fills with water, giving Mickey the idea to poke a hole in the screen with his tail and let the water leak out, causing Pete, Minnie and the other cartoon animals to flood out onto the stage.
-Mickey and Minnie's reunion is short-lived, however, as Pete gives chase to the characters in and out of the screen until he grabs Minnie again, hits Mickey with his car onto a support beam and nails the screen shut.
-Horace and the others work together to swing from the beam and try to break through the screen like a wrecking ball, but end up flipping the screen upside-down, causing Pete to fall from the ground.
+Pete's car then lands in a frozen lake, and the screen fills with water, giving Mickey the idea to poke a hole in the screen with his tail and let the water leak out, causing Pete, Minnie, and the other cartoon animals to flood onto the stage.
+Mickey and Minnie's reunion is short-lived, as Pete chases the gang in and out of the screen until he grabs Minnie again, hits Mickey onto a support beam, and nails the screen shut.